AdobeDocs/experience-manager-screens.en/help/user-guide/channel-level-activation.md

 ## Handling Recurrence for Assets in a Channel {#handling-recurrence-in-assets}

-You can schedule assets in a channel to recur at certain intervals on daily, weekly, or monthly basis too as per your requirement.
+You can schedule assets in a channel to recur at certain intervals on a daily, weekly, or monthly basis as per your requirement.

-Suppose you want to display contents of a channel only on Fridays from 1:00 P.M. until 10:00 P.M..
+Suppose you want to display the contents of a channel only on Fridays from 1:00 P.M. until 10:00 P.M..
 You can use the **Activation** tab to set the desired recurring interval for your asset.

 ### Day Parting {#day-parting}